Canon 1300D vs Sony A6000

 Feature comparison: Canon 1300D vs Sony A6000

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the A6000 has an electronic viewfinder (1440k dots), while the 1300D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the A6000 offers a wider field of view (100%) than the one in the 1300D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the A6000 has a higher magnification (0.70x vs 0.50x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Canon 1300D and Sony A6000 in connection with corresponding information for a sample of similar cameras.

 Connectivity comparison: Canon 1300D vs Sony A6000